Acid Fume Scrubber Systems: HCl, HF & H₂SO₄ Compliance Design Guide

 A scrubber is only as good as its outlet numbers.
 Yet many project specifications for an acid fume scrubber system are written around vague phrases like “meets local requirements” without pinning down what those numbers actually are.
 The table below pulls together the specific emission thresholds that govern acid fume scrubber design across the regions where our customers operate.
 If you are buying a system today, aim for the tightest applicable standard.
 Limits only tighten over time, and retrofitting a scrubber for deeper removal is far more disruptive than building it right the first time.

 Notice the gap between EU BREF and current Indian norms: for HCl, the difference is up to 20-fold.
 If even a possibility exists that your market will demand EU-level performance in the next five years, specify your acid fume scrubber system to those tighter values now.
 Adding a meter of packing height at the factory costs a fraction of tearing open a working scrubber to rebuild it later.
-The EPA wet scrubber monitoring framework provides a solid reference for the instrumentation and record-keeping that any defensible compliance program requires, regardless of which continent you operate on.
+The EPA NESHAP for HCl production facilities and the EU Industrial Emissions Directive (2010/75/EU) provide the regulatory frameworks that any defensible compliance program must address, regardless of which continent you operate on.

 The Material Question Science Has Already Answered